 What is a Straight Razor Made Of?

-In point of fact, straight razor manufacturers do not use only plastics and cheap steel.
-Like the one from Naked Armor, straight razors that bear authentic quality wear highly acclaimed steel for the blades and famous wood for its handles.
+Not to mention, straight razor manufacturers go beyond using plastics and cheap steel.
+Like the one from Naked Armor, the best straight razors use high-quality steel for the blades and hardwood for their scales.

 Straight Razor Parts Index

-- Edge - the sharp side of the straight razor’s blade.
+- Spine - top side of the blade

-- Toe - The part of the edge wherein the edge moves toward the point.
+- Toe - endpoint of the blade’s cutting edge or sharp edge

-The shape of the blade’s cross-section is what one would call a grind.
-It is among the crucial factors that most straight razor neophytes often overlook when buying straight razors.
+The shape of the blade’s cross-section is called a grind.
+It is among the crucial factors most straight razor neophytes often overlook when buying straight razors.

 Coincidentally, not many are aware of its importance, not unless they have long been an enthusiast or a professional barber.

 Here are the basic grinds of a straight razor: